qasar/qasar.github.io/books.md

 <p>Jared M. Diamond</p>

-<p>This is must read book if you are interested in how civilizations have developed and wonder about questions like "why are some countries rich and others poor?"
+<p>This is a must-read book if you are interested in how civilizations have developed and wonder about questions like "why are some countries rich and others poor?"
 It's much more dense and therefore rewarding than many pop-culture books that have come to dominate airport convenience shops.</p>
 </div>
 <hr>